jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 You can obtain these FIELDs from `ScoreValueData.xml` in `heroesdata.stormmod`

->Note: Some fields uses Integer and some uses Fixed.
+>Note: Some fields uses Integerand some uses Fixed.
 However because this function is unified using `PlayerScoreValueSetFromInt()`, all decimals will be removed.
 As such, the max value for fixed is `524287` and `2147483647` for Integer.
 This limitation might change later.

 #### Parameters:
     <Field>